 It should come as no surprise that safety counts for car insurance companies.
 There's no insurer out there that doesn't offer discounts for safety-feature-loaded vehicles and it's unlikely that a '95 Mitsubishi Spyder will help you net those discounts.
 A current-model VW Jetta, on the other hand, almost certainly will.

-Car insurance companies, not to be left behind in the technology sweepstakes, have also started taking advantage of telematic devices like OnStar® to actually track driver safety and price policies accordingly.
-A brand-new car will have all the technology it needs to help you take advantage of such offers.
-A classic Bug?
-Not so much.
+Car insurance companies, not to be left behind in the technology sweepstakes, have also started taking advantage of telematic devices to actually track driver safety and price policies accordingly.
+At Esurance, drivers in dozens of states can use our DriveSense™ device and benefit with a personalized discount for their responsible habits behind the wheel.
+And while a brand-new car will have all the technology it needs to help you take advantage of such offers, a classic Bug might not.

 Advancements in car safety aren't limited to nifty new gadgets.
 Overall crashworthiness has improved rapidly as car manufacturers implement more stringent testing and design new models with crashworthiness in mind.
 Improved crumple-zone design redistributes crash energy, and in-car systems like side, driver, and passenger air bags respond more efficiently to crashes.